evanrolfe/test/README.md

 ### Buyer -> Delete
 * (PASS) Gives "Are you sure?" prompt then deletes when YES is clicked
-* (FAIL) The button does not work from buyer/find_yachtshares though it does work on all other pages
+* (PASS) The button does not work from buyer/find_yachtshares though it does work on all other pages

 ## Admin -> Other